KevinKipkoechMutai/Project_PhotoZone/README.md

 [Author Contact Info](#authorcontactinfo)
 ## **Description**
 This website was developed using React.js.
 It fetches photos from a local API (adopted from the UnSplash API) and renders them in the DOM.Several click actions can be carried out on each photo element.

+## **Key Functionalities of the WebApp**
+-Adding an image to favorites.
+This will redeploy it to the favorites section.

+-Deleting an image from the DOM.
+This will also send a DELETE Request to the Json-Server and delete it from the database.

+-Automatically scroll to the desired section on the page.
+This is achieved through the use of the BrowserRouter and Hash Links.

+-Submit a form.
+A submit action will trigger an alert in the DOM.

 ## **Installation Requirements**
 To install and run this project, you need: